 We review sentence appropriateness de novo.
-We "may affirm only such findings of guilty and the sentence or such part or amount of the sentence, as it finds correct in law and fact and determines, on the basis of the entire record, should be approved."
+We may affirm only such findings of guilty and the sentence or such part or amount of the sentence, as we find correct in law and fact and determine, on the basis of the entire record, should be approved.

 We decline to compare Mr. Sierra's case with Appellant's sentence for an analysis of appropriateness.
-His sentence, awarded by civilian authorities, was for different crimes, adjudicated by a civilian jurisdiction.
+His sentence was for different crimes and was adjudicated by a civilian jurisdiction.
 We are unaware of any precedent that requires us to find parity between a military court-martial sentence and a sentence awarded by a state or local jurisdiction.
 We are also not moved by Appellant's argument that because he has no prior misconduct or because he had a traumatic childhood, the military judge's sentence is too harsh.
 Due to the egregious nature of Appellant's crimes, the military judge's awarding of 54 months' confinement, reduction to E-1, and a dishonorable discharge was appropriate.
 We find no error.

-E. Did the cumulative effect of all error deprive Lance Corporal Swisher of a fair trial?
+F. Did the cumulative effect of all error deprive Appellant of a fair trial?

 Appellant asserts that "[e]rror was pervasive throughout the court-martial.
 Even if no particular error warrants relief, the cumulative effect of all the error deprived him of a fair trial."
-Without question, the doctrine of cumulative error allows this Court to reverse a conviction even if the errors do not merit reversal individually.
-However, we do not find any individual error or any aggregate prejudice.
-Appellant received a fair trial.
-This assignment of error is therefore without merit.
+Without question, the doctrine of cumulative error allows this Court to reverse a conviction even if the errors do not merit